 A War is a multi-day event where a single guild will be crowned the best in Legendary.
 During a War you will be matched up in Battles against an opponent near you on the war leaderboard.
 Each member of each guild will have a limited number of attacks to challenge a member of the opposing guild and fight their Defenders.

 The attacker scores one kill point for each Defender they defeat; each Defender can only be killed once during each Battle.
 When the Battle timer runs out, the guild that scored the most kills wins.
 The winner's trophy count will increase and the loser's will decrease as a result.

-You will start each Battle with 2 Attacks.
+You will start each Battle with 1 Attack.
 During a Battle, there is no way for an individual player to gain more attacks.
-So make sure to use your attacks wisely.
+So make sure to use your attack wisely.
 Communicating and strategizing with your guild mates is key to maximizing the Kill points you can earn with your limited attacks.
-Your Attacks will reset at the start of your next Battle.
+Your Attack will reset at the start of your next Battle.

 When you attack an opponent, you will face their team of Defenders.
 You will fight each Defender one at a time in a multi-wave fight.
 Any Defenders you defeat will add 1 to your guild's Kill score.
 Before Battle, you will see the power score of your attack team and the opponent's defender team.
 Use this power score to gauge if you have what it takes to defeat this opponent.
 And don't forget to take skills into account, as described below.
 Any Defenders not defeated in Battle will start any subsequent attacks with full health.

 During an attack, the opponent's Defender will take a turn after you are done matching gems.
 On their turn, the Defender will either attack or use their Defender Skill.